 The Arts, Festivals, and Beauty Pageants

-#56.
-‘Arepas’ are the national dish, and what’s for breakfast and any other time of day.
+56. ‘Arepas’ are popular in Colombia and Venezuela, and what’s for breakfast and any other time of day.
 Made of thick corn tortillas stuffed with cheese and a variety of shredded meats and other fillings, these are popular everywhere.

-#57.
-Traditional lunches include ‘pabellón’ (rice, black beans, and meat with a side of plantain slices) and ‘reina pepiada’ (shredded chicken salad with avocado).
+57. Traditional lunches include ‘pabellón’ (rice, black beans, and meat with a side of plantain slices) and ‘reina pepiada’.

 Only in Venezuela

-#67.
-Venezuelan president ordered the women in the country to abstain from using hair dryers because of shortage of electricity in the country.
+67. Venezuelan president ordered the women in the country to abstain from using hair dryers because of the shortage of electricity in the country.
 The country was on the verge of a total power outage in April, 2016.

-#72.
-The Venezuelan people enjoy the cheapest gasoline (petrol) in the world since the government subsidizes their oil industry.
+72. The Venezuelan people enjoy the cheapest gasoline (petrol) in the world since the government subsidizes their oil industry.
 At a penny a liter, you can literally fill your tank with the small change from your pocket.
-Oil is cheaper that water in Venezuela and Saudi Arabia.
+Oil is cheaper than water in Venezuela and Saudi Arabia.

 Information about crime and social life in Venezuela